 Since that trip there haven’t been many opportunities to take another cooking class.
 Despite feeling like I’m always traveling, it’s almost always been work related or a family visit during the past couple of years.
 So when José Manuel got in touch about coming to his cooking class in Seville, I was ready to put on my apron!

 José Manuel is one half of the Taller Andaluz de Cocina cooking school, a small company that has recently started offering cooking classes in Seville.
-He approached me as a colleague, knowing that Devour Spain had just launched Devour Seville Food Tours.
+He approached me as a colleague, knowing that Devour Tours had just launched Devour Seville Food Tours.
 I respected his friendly approach enormously– although we might be competitors on Tripadvisor, we both see the bigger picture: attracting quality tourism to amazing Seville and offering a fun and educational product to our guests!

-So Alejandro, Cyra (our Devour Seville operations manager and fellow food blogger) and I arrived to one of my favorite markets in all of Spain, the Mercado de Triana, for a brief market tour followed by the class.
+So Alejandro, Cyra (our Devour Seville operations manager and fellow food blogger) and I arrived at one of my favorite markets in all of Spain, the Mercado de Triana, for a brief market tour followed by the class.

 We met Maria, José Manuel’s wife and co-owner of Taller Andaluz de Cocina.
 She was lovely, and gave our group of around 10 participants a tour of the beautiful Triana market.